Roundtable Discussion With The Vienna Delegation

-MOV will be hosting two important public housing workshops featuring delegates from the City of Vienna, officials from the City of Vancouver, and VanCity representatives.
+MOV will be hosting two important public housing workshops featuring delegates from Vienna, officials of the City of Vancouver, and VanCity representatives.

 Gallery admission included with event ticket.
-Come early and explore MOV.
+Come early and explore.

 Wolfgang Förster (PhD) is the coordinator of IBA-Vienna (the 2020-2022 international building exhibition on “New Social Housing”) and he works in his own company PUSH-Consulting (Partners on Urbanism and Sustainable Housing).
 Since 2001 he has been Head of the Vienna Housing Research.
 He is a Delegate of Austria to the UNECE Committee on Housing and Land Management, and Chair of this Committee since 2009.
 He also chairs the EUROCITIES Working Group on Housing and has been coordinator of several EU-projects.